Search

 Cassiefairy’s top tips for promoting your business online

-The average person experiences up to 3,000 advertising messages per day, so the biggest risk for a business is to be lost within this barrage of marketing.
-But businesses too need to certain that they are not adding to the problem of junk marketing themselves.
 How many emails have you received this week from businesses promoting their product?
 I even get junk text messages on my phone.
 It appears that the brands who have been so careful not to become part of the ‘wallpaper’ of excessive advertising have now become e-spammers and are just as undesirable for customers to engage with.

-Pricewaterhousecoopers confirm that traditional TV advertising is now a follow-on strategy for retailers, behind the Internet, mobile telephone SMS and promotional events.
+Pricewaterhousecoopers confirms that traditional TV advertising is now a follow-on strategy for retailers, behind the Internet, mobile telephone SMS campaigns and promotional events.
 So even small businesses can now be using the same techniques to promote their products as the big brands.
 Viral marketing and word-of-mouth campaigns are much more attractive for both promoters and customers alike, as the cost of marketing in this way can cost considerably less than TV & glossy magazine advertising, and customers are much more receptive to friendlier communication techniques; blogs, Twitter, Facebook pages, Youtube videos, podcasts, product placement and review sites.

-In 2008 Reuters reported that social media overtook porn as the number one online activity and the Interactive Advertising Bureau agrees; “if you’re not on a social networking site, you’re not on the Internet” which is equally true for companies.
-According to Mike Murphy, Vice President of Global Sales at Facebook, 83 of the top 100 ad spenders in the US have a Facebook strategy, with the aim of developing friendly relationships with customers to ensure that when the time comes to make a purchase they will turn to their brand first.
 Social media gives the customer the information that they want in a familiar format and they are more likely to trust the opinion of a Facebook or Twitter friend than an advert created by the brand.
 Using social networking and blogs is empowering shoppers as they can comment on products and services and transmit their opinions to a worldwide audience.
-Plus, recommendations of brands or products from friends and family remains a key motivator for making a purchase.
+Plus, recommendations of brands or products from friends and family remain a key motivator for making a purchase.
 This is why it is important for businesses to be present on websites where this conversation is occurring, to encourage positive word-of-mouth.

-Yet companies cannot focus solely on promoting their product through social networks as users are becoming savvy to corporate messages ‘hidden’ in Twitter posts and Facebook page updates and will resist, seeing it as an invasion into a space they use solely for personal interactions.
-Social networks should not be seen as a place for businesses to advertise their products for free – it should a refuge from the barrage of advertising messages and simply used as a communication tool.
 Promotional marketing should focus on making the customer feel good, and in an era when recession hit this is an attractive offer for the consumer.
 Businesses that use social networking can provide an almost personalised service to the customer – giving information directly to the customer as soon as they want it.
 And on the other hand, customers sharing their shopping experiences on social media can also give businesses an insight into what the customer wants and how to give it to them; resulting in a satisfied customer and a profitable company.

-Here’s my top 5 dos and don’ts for using social media to improve your business:
+Here are my top 5 dos and don’ts for using social media to improve your business:

-• Don’t directly Tweet your products: Its boring seeing update after update of new products on the business’ website – at best followers will ignore your tweets or at worst will un-follow you = no more communication.
+• Don’t directly Tweet your products: It’s boring seeing update after update of new products on the business’ website – at best followers will ignore your tweets or at worst will unfollow you = no more communication.

 • Don’t be offensive: Even though social media is informal, always remember you are using it to show off your business in a positive light.
 Your customers certainly don’t want to see swearing, rude-tube videos or slagging off the competition.